isovector/thinking-with-types/prose/frontmatter/3-introduction.markdown

 *are* useful, and they *do* carry their weight in gold when coding, debugging and refactoring.
-While we can dismiss our colleague's complaints with a wave of the hand and the justification that they've never seen a "real" type system before, we are doing them and ourselves a disservice both.
+While we can dismiss our colleague's complaints with a wave of the hand and the justification that they've never seen a "real" type system before, we are doing them and ourselves both a disservice.
 Such a flippant response is to ignore the spirit of their unhappiness---types *often do* get in the way.
 We've just learned to blind ourselves to these shortcomings, rather than to bite the bullet and entertain that maybe types aren't always the solution to every problem.

-Simon Peyton Jones, one of the primary authors of Haskell, is quick to acknowledge the fact that there are plenty of error-free programs ruled out by a type system.
+But there are plenty of error-free programs that are ruled out by a type system.
 Consider, for example, the following program which has a type-error, but never actually evaluates it:

 ```haskell
 fst ("no problems", True <> 17)